 Outsourcing your company event isn't doesn't cost as much as you'd think but if you do insist on keeping it in house then at least you now know the inside secrets about how it's done and can go to your next meeting more informed.
 Simply print off or share the below checklist, and happy planning.

-If you’d like more details on anything mentioned here then perhaps you’ll find our hire guide a useful download – 6 episodes taking you through the events and hire process in even more detail.
+If you'd like more details on anything mentioned here then perhaps you'll find our guide useful.
+Just fill out the form at the bottom to get your copy.

 Company BBQ Checklist: